BLCM/modding-web/_pages/runningmods.md

 properly, since BL2+TPS modding relies on using Gearbox's "hotifx" mechanisms to do their work.
 Also, the Russian-localized version of BL2 can't currently be patched.

+# Preparing Borderlands for Modding, Method 2 (Hex Multitool)

+Alternatively, you can also do this using c0dycode's [Hex Multitool](https://github.com/c0dycode/Borderlands-Hex-Multitool).
+The Hex Multitool is a utility which allows you to make several changes to the Borderlands executable files, including the console changes.
+It supports several hexedits which BLCMM *doesn't* do, such as setting maximum currency limits and backpack size, etc.

+Hex Multitool doesn't *manage* mods like BLCMM does, though, so you'll still need BLCMM for that part.

+The current Hex Multitool version can be found here: [BL Hex-Multitool .NET 4.5.zip](https://github.com/c0dycode/Borderlands-Hex-Multitool/raw/master/BL%20Hex-Multitool%20.NET%204.5.zip) (requires .NET 4.5)

 # Managing Mods